 - Serve as a local host or greeter at events such as alumni receptions and networking events

 - Host networking luncheons, socials, dinners, etc.

 - Recruit fellow local alumni to form a local Bison Network, a group of alumni in key geographic areas that promotes Lipscomb in the local area through activities

 - The Joshua Project Mentoring Program.
 Partner with Campus Ministry as a Joshua Project mentor to help students focus on growing their love and devotion to Jesus.
 Contact the program via email at firstname.lastname@example.org

 - Graduates of the Last Decade (GOLD).
 Help plan events for alumni who graduated from Lipscomb with the last 10 years.

 - Council Members.
-Request to serve on the National Alumni Council or the Graduates of the Last Decade (GOLD) Council
+Request to serve on the Graduates of the Last Decade (GOLD) Council

 - Share the news.
 Forward info (promotions, awards, achievements, marriages, births, deaths, etc.) that you find in the local newspaper or online publications of your fellow Bisons to the alumni office so we can share the news with the alumni family via the Bison Tracks monthly e-newsletter or the class notes section of Lipscomb Now alumni magazine.
 Submit news online